 Current activities are aimed at restricting further spread of the disease.

-- Having established the disease risk status of various areas through a structured testing program.
+Establishing the disease risk status of various areas through a structured testing program.

-- Notifying other states and supporting negotiations for maintaining or regaining interstate market access.
+Notifying other states and supporting negotiations for maintaining, or regaining, interstate market access.

 Can Tasmanian producers harvest and move stock within the state?